 - a trustee of a trust that had an asset value of less than £1,000,000 (one million pounds sterling).

 LeO may also consider complaints made by a personal representative or beneficiary of the estate of an individual who raised a complaint with us, but had not referred it to the LeO, before they died.

 If your complaint concerns acts or omissions outside England and Wales, LeO may dismiss your complaint if the circumstances do not have sufficient connection with England and Wales.

 If your complaint relates to your bill, you may also be able to apply to court for an assessment of the bill under Part III of the Solicitors Act 1974.

-If you are not a client but you nevertheless have a complaint in relation to our provision of legal services, please raise the matter with Sarah de Gay, our General Counsel.
+If you are not a client but you nevertheless have a complaint in relation to our provision of legal services, please raise the matter with Julia Adams, our General Counsel.
 You can do this by writing to her at One Bunhill Row, London EC1Y 8YY or by using the [email protected] email address.

 We will deal with any such complaint promptly, fairly and free of charge.